alsabay/vector_db_recommeder/README.md

 Here's a high-level description and explanation of the code:

 1. **Loading Word2Vec Model and Dataset**: The notebook starts by importing necessary libraries, capturing messages (output), and loading a pre-trained Word2Vec model using the Gensim library.
-It also reads a movie dataset (Movies_dataset.csv) using pandas.
 ```python
 %%capture _messages